-Put Your Trust in Respected Chicago Spinal Cord Injury Attorneys
+Chicago Spinal Cord Injury (SCI) Lawyers

 Paralysis of the spine that affects the arms, legs, trunk, pelvic organs, and hands is called quadriplegia or tetraplegia.
 If the arms and hands are functional but the legs, trunk, and pelvic organs are not, the patient has paraplegia.
 In either event, paralysis of the spinal cord is a life-altering occurrence for the patient and those who love him/her.

 - Loss of movement

-- Loss of bladder function
+- Loss of bladder or bowel control

 - Exaggerated reflexes

 Many different types of accidents can cause spinal cord injuries.
-The common denominator in all the types of personal injury cases is that if someone else caused the accident, the injured person deserves compensation for the wrong.
+The common denominator in all types of personal injury cases is that if someone else caused the accident, the injured person deserves compensation for the wrong.
 Some of the most common causes of spinal cord injuries include:

 - Vehicle accidents.
 Car, truck, motorcycle, public transit, and other vehicle accidents can cause a spinal cord injury because the vehicles weigh many times more than the victim, and their combination of mass and speed often creates unbearable forces.